debops/debops/docs/ansible/roles/lvm/defaults-detailed.rst

   Size of the LVM Thin Pool, use the same format as these supported by ``lvol`` Ansible module.

+List of optional LVM parameters:

+``opts``
+  Free-form options to be passed to the :command:`lvcreate` command.

 Create a LVM Thin Pool::

     lvm__thin_pools: